1. DEBT SOLUTIONS

 • Is your credit score high, or has it already been damaged?

-The reason to consider these factors is that consumers who are not in deep financial trouble usually have less drastic options available – like debt consolidation.
-And consumers who are entirely insolvent or are facing lawsuits may find bankruptcy the best choice.
+The reason to consider these factors is that consumers who are not in deep financial trouble usually have less drastic options available like debt consolidation.
+People who are entirely insolvent or are facing lawsuits may find bankruptcy the best choice.
 High earners in the top tax bracket pay more tax on forgiven debt than those in lower brackets.
+It’s a good idea to discuss your situation with a Debt Consultant who is trained to answer your questions and help you calculate the cost of debt settlement.
+You can also talk to a tax professional about any possible tax bill you might face.
+Only if you know the cost can you decide if debt settlement is worth it.

 How to negotiate debt settlement myself?